GrammarPhile Blog

 7. Remember That You’re a Human Writing for Other Humans

 While you want your technical writing to be clear and concise, don’t forget that you’re a human writing for other humans.
-Don’t let your technical writing become convoluted with odd industry jargon or saturated with acronyms that have no meal meaning to your audience.
+Don’t let your technical writing become convoluted with odd industry jargon or saturated with acronyms that have no real meaning to your audience.
 Just write directly to your audience and include visual aids, footnotes, and tips when it’s helpful to them.

 8. Always Have Others Edit Your Work and Provide Feedback